b. 02/06/1892 Allandales, Lincolnshire. d. 24/08/1918 Thiepval, France.

 He was gazetted for the VC on 8th May 1918 and was presented with his medal ribbon by his Corps Commander on 18th May.
 He was lodging with one of his sisters at 5 Cheshire Road, Bowes Park, Wood Green when his VC was announced.
 A photograph of him was displayed in Wood Green at the time.
 On 26th June he went to Buckingham Palace to receive his medal from King George V, and shortly afterwards returned to Kirton, where a photograph was displayed in the Town Hall.
 He was given a hero’s welcome and he spoke to the assembled people thanking them for their “grand and hearty reception.”

-Jackson was killed in action at Flers, near Thiepval, France on 24th August 1918.
+Jackson was killed in action near Mouquet Farm on 24th August 1918.
 His body was not recovered until 1927, when his remains were found and he was interred at the AIF Burial Ground, Flers.
 His medals passed into the hands of his sister, Mrs Mary Searby, and she loaned it to her father to wear to a Buckingham Palace Garden Party.
 Unfortunately he didn’t return it and it was only on his death that the medals were returned to Mary.
 It then passed to his niece, Ms Mabel Scuffham, who lived in Boston, Lincolnshire.
 The medals were sold at auction at Sotheby’s on 11th May 1989 and fetched £10,450.
 They are not publicly held.